mckayc/task-donegeon/src/content/HelpGuide.md

 This section serves as the definitive source of truth for the application's intended functionality.
 All development and changes should adhere to the standards and behaviors documented here.

+### Shared / Kiosk Mode

+**Purpose:** This mode is designed for shared family devices (like a tablet in the living room).
+It provides a fast user-switching interface and can automatically log users out after a period of inactivity to protect their accounts.

+**Enabling Kiosk Mode:**
+1. Navigate to the **{link_settings}** page.
+2. Open the **"Shared / Kiosk Mode"** section.
+3. Toggle **"Enable Shared Mode"** on.
+4. Select which users should appear on the shared login screen.

+**How it Works:**
+- When enabled, logging out or clicking the **"Exit"** button in the header will take you to a special Kiosk screen showing avatars for all selected users.
+- Tapping an avatar allows that user to log in quickly with their PIN or password.

+**Auto-Exit Feature:**
+To prevent a user's session from being left open on a shared device, you can enable auto-exit.
+- In the Kiosk Mode settings, toggle on **"Auto-exit user session after inactivity"**.
+- Set the desired timeout duration in minutes (e.g., 2 minutes).
+- When a user is logged in, any activity on the page (mouse movement, clicks, typing, scrolling) will reset the inactivity timer.
+- If the user is inactive for the entire duration of the timer, they will be automatically logged out and returned to the Kiosk Mode user selection screen.

+---

 ### {link_chronicles}

 **Purpose:** The primary goal of the {history} is to provide a comprehensive log of all significant actions within the application.